IT Onboarding Checklist : Cutting Edge Process To Hire A New Remote Employee

 What to prepare before your new hire starts

-According to Aberdeen, businesses that use pre-onboarding retain 81% of first-year new employees.
-Providing a wholesome onboarding experience doesn't only depend on the process itself.
+According to Aberdeen, businesses that use pre-onboarding retain 81% of first-year new hires as employees.
+Providing a wholesome onboarding experience doesn't only depend on the onboarding process itself.

-It also depends on how accessible and easy the whole process is for your new employee.
-Here is an IT pre-onboarding checklist to prepare your new hire for exciting company culture:
+It also depends on how accessible and easy the whole orientation process is for your new employee.
+Here is an IT pre-onboarding checklist to prepare your new hire for an exciting company culture

 - Full name